havi-jani/SaaS/README.md

 # 🚀 SaaS Application

-A modern, scalable Software-as-a-Service (SaaS) application built with [Your Tech Stack – e.g., Django, React, Stripe].
+A modern, scalable Software-as-a-Service (SaaS) application built with Django, Stripe.
 This project provides subscription management, authentication, and an extendable architecture for building SaaS products.

 ---